karouf/resume/en.md

 * Resolved customers issues with both the workforce management web application and the card readers over the phone, sometimes through remote support
 * Analyzed and escalated new bugs to the R&D
 * Guided customers IT department through implementation of special needs like SSO or Outlook integration
-* Been on-site at customer's for sensitive installations or migrations, usually Linux related
+* Been on-site at customers for sensitive installations or migrations, usually Linux related
 * Developed internal tools for support staff and management
-* Trained support staff on topics such as Linux, MySQL or LDAP integration with the product
+* Trained support staff on topics such as Linux, MySQL, SSO or LDAP integration with the product
 * Gave support staff English lessons

 ---